+The foregoing laws and regulations are amended periodically.
 We cannot predict the extent to which new or modified regulations focused on consumer financial protection, whether adopted by the TDB, the CFPB, or the federal banking agencies will have on our businesses.
-We are particularly unable to predict a resurgence of COVID-19 (or the emergence of a similar pandemic), its long term impact on the Company, Southside Bank, or its customers, or whether the federal or state legislatures, federal banking agencies, or the TDB will adopt new laws intended to provide relief to borrowers adversely affected by the pandemic.
 Any such new laws may materially adversely affect our business, financial condition or results of operations.

 Commercial Real Estate Lending.
 Lending operations that involve a significant concentration of commercial real estate loans are subject to enhanced scrutiny by federal banking regulators.
-The regulators have issued guidance with respect to the risks posed by CRE lending concentrations.
 CRE loans generally include land development, construction loans, land and lot loans to individuals, loans secured by multi-family property and nonfarm nonresidential real property where the primary source of repayment is derived from rental income associated with the property.
 The guidance prescribes the following guidelines for examiners to help identify institutions that are potentially exposed to concentration risk and may warrant greater supervisory scrutiny: